SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Support

-For issues, suggestions, or contributions, please visit the DictationAction plugin repository on GitHub.
+For issues, suggestions, or contributions, please visit the VoiceToTextAction plugin repository on GitHub.

 ---

-This documentation provides a concise overview of the DictationAction plugin's functionality and usage.
+This documentation provides a concise overview of the VoiceToTextAction plugin's functionality and usage.
 For more detailed information or to contribute to the project, please refer to the project's GitHub page.

 # generic\DiffChatAction.kt